 What is your status?
 Are you a U.S.citizen?
 Maybe you qualify to sponsor him for a green card.

 Or maybe someone in your family has filed for him but he is still waiting for an interview date?

 Of course, he may not be eligible for such options.

-This means he would likely be restricted to seeking cancellation of removal as a defense.
+This means, if he is in the United States without being inspected, he would likely be restricted to seeking cancellation of removal as a defense.
 In these types of removal cases, the most important issue is hardship.